-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1/2 teaspoon fresh ground black pepper
+- ½ teaspoon freshly ground black pepper

-- 1 large onion cut into thick slices and separated into rings
+- 1 large onion, cut into thick slices and separated into rings

-- 5 carrots peeled and cut into chunks
+- 5 carrots, peeled and cut into chunks

-- 4 cloves garlic coarsely chopped
+- 4 cloves garlic, coarsely chopped

-- 1 16 ounce can tomato sauce
+- 16 ounces canned tomato sauce

-- 1 cup barbecue sauce
+- 1 cup BBQ sauce

-- 1 cup beef broth
+- 1 cup low sodium beef broth

-- Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees F.